Barni5/MTA-SA-Dll-Injector/readme.md

 # MTA:SA DLL Injector

 A simple DLL injector for MTA:SA.
-This injector is not "undetected" and requires a netc bypass bypass.
+This injector is not "undetected" and requires a netc bypass.

 </div>